cafaro/UDDSketch/README.md

 - the parameter -n is required ONLY if the input includes negative values;
 - the parameter -o is required ONLY if the output is desired in csv format.

+### Notes
+- Although this implementation of UDDSketch can handle element removals, the test code in uddsketch-test does not deal with this case.
+  If your code also remove items, remember that you need to compute exact quantiles on the final stream resulting from insertions and deletions, not on the initial input!
+  Otherwise, when you compare exact versus approximate quantiles output from UDDSketch, the results will not be correct.
+- This implementation may not work with alpha values that are too small (less than 10^-6).

 # References
 \[1\] **Charles Masson, Jee E. Rim and Homin K. Lee**. *DDSketch: a fast and fully-mergeable quantile sketch with relative-error guarantees*.
 Proceedings of the VLDB Endowment 12.12 (2019): 2195-2205.